Blakley/Captcha-Classification/README.md

 # Captcha Classification
-A multi-class classification model using deep learning to classify captcha images into various categories.
+A multi-class classification model, CNN-based, using deep learning to classify captcha images into various categories.
 ---

 ### Summary Example